malramsay64/phd-thesis/05_Crystal_Melting/conclusion.md

 by the rigidity of the liquid and crystal structure, shown by the small fluctuations of the orientational order parameter (@fig:trimer_fluctuation).
-This rigidity is expressed in the Semi-Empirical Density Functional model.